-Join us in making the Dumpster Fire your NYE 2020 cocktail of record to help send off this year of years with a bang.
+Join us in making the Dumpster Fire your NYE 2021 cocktail of record to help send off yet another year of years with a bang.
 I first developed this drink for 2020 — but believe me, I'll be making it again.

 For years, we've celebrated NYE by hosting dear friends.
 This year, even though we'll be toasting via Zoom, we wanted to continue our tradition of sharing a signature cocktail.